 Each House has a Head of House teacher.
 Each House has a Captain, from Year 6 and a vice-captain from Year 5 for primary students.

 The House Point system is designed to reinforce positive behavior and provide a competitive context for students, building teamwork and a desire to succeed.
 House points are awarded for individual attainment in the academic or extra-curricular program and for service to the school or wider community.
 House Points are earned by excellent work, outstanding effort, good behaviour, exhibiting the Learner Profile attributes and any act that portrays positive accomplishments Expected House Points are also awarded for House events during the school year, i.e.

 House meetings are held on the first Tuesday of every month,

 Inter-House sports competitions (after school hours) run throughout the year.
 These events are organised by the PE Department.

-On weekly basis the principal will announce the winner house and the highest achievement in house points in classes from year 1-6.
-Pupils with the highest house points are given the King and Queen Certificates, as well as the House and Class with the most points accumulated, gets awarded with certificates, during the Wednesday Assembly.
+On a weekly basis, the principal will announce the winner house and the highest achievement in house points in classes from year 1-6.
+Pupils with the highest house points are given the King and Queen Certificates, as well as the House and Class with the most points accumulated, get awarded with certificates, during the Wednesday Assembly.